-Refer to note 19A to the consolidated accounts and the accounting policies in note 2E(i)
+Refer to note 20A to the consolidated accounts and the accounting policies in note 2E(i)

-The key audit matter How the matter was addressed in our audit The fair value of the Group's IP as at 31 December 2020 was HK\$86,058 million, with a revaluation loss for the year ended 31 December 2020 recorded in the consolidated profit and loss account of HK\$9,190 million.
+The fair value of the Group's IP as at 31 December 2021 was HK\$84,801 million, with a revaluation loss for the year ended 31 December 2021 recorded in the consolidated profit and loss account of HK\$2,161 million.

 The Group's IP, which are mainly located in Hong Kong, principally comprise shopping malls and office premises.

 The fair values of the Group's IP were assessed by external property valuers based on independent valuations.

 We identified valuation of the Group's IP as a key audit matter because of the significance of IP to the consolidated accounts and because the determination of the fair values involves significant judgement and estimation, particularly in selecting the appropriate valuation methodology, market yields and market rents.

-Our audit procedures to assess the valuation of the Group's IP included the following: obtaining and inspecting the IP valuation reports prepared by the external property valuers; evaluating the independence, qualifications, expertise and objectivity of the external property valuers; evaluating the valuation methodologies adopted with reference to prevailing accounting standards and those applied by other external property valuers for similar property types; holding discussions with management and the external property valuers and challenging the key assumptions and estimates adopted in the valuations, including prevailing market rents and market yields applied by comparing, on a sample basis, the key estimates adopted with comparable available market data; and comparing the tenancy information, including occupancy rates and market rents, provided by the Group to the external property valuers with underlying contracts and documentation, on a sample basis.
+Our audit procedures to assess the valuation of the Group's IP included

+- obtaining and inspecting the IP valuation reports prepared by the external property valuers; - evaluating the independence, qualifications, expertise and objectivity of the external property valuers; - evaluating the valuation methodologies adopted with reference to prevailing accounting standards and those applied by other external property valuers for similar property types; - holding discussions with management and the external property valuers and challenging the key assumptions and estimates adopted in the valuations, including prevailing market rents and market yields $% \left(1\right) =\left(1\right) \left(1\right) \left($ applied by comparing, on a sample basis, the key estimates adopted with comparable available market data; and - comparing the tenancy information, including occupancy status and market rents, provided by the Group to the external property valuers with underlying contracts and documentation, on a sample basis.